Central Ladprao

 Central Ladprao (เซ็นทรัล ลาดพร้าว) (previously known as CentralPlaza Ladprao) is a shopping mall owned by Central Pattana.
 The complex opened on 25 December 1982, and was the first integrated shopping complex by Central Pattana.
 It is located on Phahon Yothin Road near Lat Phrao Intersection (An intersection where Phahon Yothin, Lat Phrao and VibhavadPhaholyothini Rangsit roads meet) in Chatuchak district, Bangkok.
 It is served by Ha Yaek Lat Phrao station on Sukhumvit Line and Phahon Yothin MRT station on MRT Blue Line.

-The Central is a shopping mall under construction by Central Pattana.
+The Central Phaholyothin is a shopping mall under construction by Central Pattana.
 It will be located between Phahonyothin road (the section of the road between Ha Yaek Lat Phrao and Phahon Yothin 24 BTS stations) and Vibhavadi Rangsit Road.